 3. Accountability

-GDPR brings a much greater focus and accountability and evidence.
+GDPR brings a much greater focus on accountability and evidence.
 School governing bodies are solely responsible for their compliance with the principles of GDPR and must be able to demonstrate their compliance.

 What you can do to prepare: